$1,450 Movers From Iowa to Maine

 - Moving Permits: Maine does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 - Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Maine.
+You can set an official move date on the form so that all your mail will get properly forwarded to Maine.
 Get started here.

-- Mover's Insurance: Every state has their own requirements when it comes to insurance.
+- Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 Consider cost-free Released Value Protection from movers in Maine, offering basic coverage at 60 cents per pound.
 If you seek full-value protection, discuss alternative options with your chosen moving company or consider a third-party insurance provider.

 - Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.